 It’s easy to add membership functionality to your WordPress website.
 For example, Members is a free plugin that you can use to create different user roles, and then restrict access to your content based on each user’s assigned role.
 This can be a great way to monetize your content:

-If you have the budget to invest in a premium membership plugin, MemberPress automatically generates all of the pages required to offer membership to your users.
+If you have the budget to invest in a premium membership plugin, MemberPress automatically generates all of the In WordPress, a page is a content type that is used to create non-dynamic pages on a website.
+Pages are typica...
+More required to offer membership to your users.
 This includes logins, profiles, and pricing pages.